Why Hiring a Non-Refinisher Could be a Costly Mistake

 3. Knowing your wood and/or substrate is essential in picking out what products to use.
 Residential painters may not know the difference between maple, oak, cherry, birch, other types of wood, and/or medium-density fiberboard (MDF).
 This could lead to costly mistakes when using the wrong products.
 Knowledge of cabinet anatomy may also be lacking and may lead a residential painter to unknowingly caulk in between panels, stiles, and rails causing possible future cracking due to wood expansion/contraction.

-4. Cabinet refinishing is all about the little details.
+4. Cabinet refinishing Apex NC is all about the little details.
 Interior painters often lack the attention to detail and precision required for the art of refinishing leading to uneven coatings.
 Proper spray technique and knowing how thick to spray is an essential skill refinishers excel in.
 Spraying and/or rolling walls is a whole lot different than spraying and/or rolling cabinets...substrates and products are worlds apart and require a specialized application.

 5. Reinstallation of doors and drawers can require skill.
 Knowing the differences between various hinges and how things should be properly rehung may not be the expertise of an interior painter.
 Often cabinet refinishers can have your doors/drawers hung better than before they were painted.